kulics/koral/book-en/document.md

 E.g:
 ```
 student = $ {
-    !name : str = ""
+    !name : Str = ""
-    !number : str = ""
+    !number : Str = ""
-    !class : int = 0
+    !class : Int = 0
-    !grade : int = 0
+    !grade : Int = 0
 }
 ```
 This way we get the student structure with these data attributes.
-This structure is like a type that can be used like `int, str, bool`.
+This structure is like a type that can be used like `Int, Str, Bool`.

 Unlike our original base type, which only stores one type of data, this structure can store data such as name, student number, class, and grade.